How to Clean an Apartment for a Move-Out

 Apartment cleaning is not glamorous but it’s worth knowing how to do right (literally).
 Start at the top of the room with your ceiling, fan and fan blades.
 From there, move onto the walls, shelving, windows, blinds, and baseboards.
 End with the flooring.
 You want to start from the top so you’re only cleaning everything one time.

-HOT TIP: If you start with your floors and go up, you will end up cleaning your floors twice, because dust will fall while you’re cleaning everything above the floor.
+Hot Tip: Start at the top!
+If you start with your floors and then work your way up, you’ll end up cleaning your floors twice, because dust will fall while you’re cleaning everything above the floor.

 - What happens if I don’t clean the unit properly?

 If you leave your old apartment trashed, you’ll not only lose your security deposit, it will reflect poorly on you.
 Some people think it doesn’t matter because you’ve already signed a lease at a new place.
 But what if you need a reference?
 Most managers will call your last two landlords.
 That landlord can say the unit was not left in good condition and that may disqualify you from renting another home in the future.